zibhub/GNDMS/installation-guide/index.md

   irregular version number, you have to delete all jars that were installed before manually.
 Newer versions of GNDMS write a list of these installed jars to `$GLOBUS_LOCATION/lib/gndms-dependencies`.*

+**Note for updating form a release < 0.3.4:** *There were two minor changes in the database layout, so you want to reset the GNDMS database as described below.*

 **Note for data-provider:** *If you come from a release < 0.3.0 please remember two things:*